alfianlosari/ChatGPTSwift/README.md

 ### Replace History List

 You can provide your own History List, this will replace the stored history list.
-Remember not pass the 4000 tokens threshold.
+Remember not to pass the 4000 tokens threshold.

 ```swift
 let myHistoryList = [